 Confirmed SpeakerEleanor Sharpe, is a Deputy Executive Director of the Philadelphia City Planning Commission.
 She is a former member of the Philadelphia Zoning Code Commission, which worked to update the City’s Zoning Code for the first time in 50 years - adopted in 2012.
 In her current role, she focuses on legislative and intergovernmental affairs for the Planning Commission.
 This entails working with City Council, City Agencies, and civic and community organizations to implement the recommendations of Philadelphia2035, the city’s comprehensive plan with a priority to remapping recommendations.
 This also means working closely with staff and Council to introduce legislation mostly related to rezoning bills.
 Sharpe, has a bachelor’s degree in architecture from Howard University and a master’s in City Planning from the University of Pennsylvania.
 Prior to arriving in Philadelphia for this position in June of 2013, she spent the previous three years as Planning Director for the City of New Rochelle, New York and the previous five years as an Associate Director at the University of Pennsylvania Netter Center for Community Partnerships.

-Confirmed SpeakerKen Bowers joined the City of Raleigh, NC as Deputy Planning Director in 2006, was named Interim Director of Planning and Development in April 2014, and was named Planning Director in January 2015.
-During his tenure with Raleigh he has overseen the preparation and adoption of a new 2030 Comprehensive Plan, the creation and adoption of a new development code and zoning map to implement the plan, and the completion of several area plans and studies.
-Prior to joining the City of Raleigh, Mr. Bowers was a consultant and Principal with the firm of Phillips Preiss Shapiro Associates in New York City, where he prepared plans, market studies and economic strategies for public, private and nonprofit clients in the New York-New Jersey-Connecticut region and beyond.
+Confirmed SpeakerKen Bowers joined the City of Raleigh, NC as Deputy Planning Director in 2006, was named Interim Director of Planning and Development in April 2014, and became Planning Director in January 2015.
+During his tenure with Raleigh he has overseen the preparation and adoption of a new 2030 Comprehensive Plan, a new development code and zoning map to implement the plan, and numerous area plans and studies for this fast-growing city.
+Prior to joining the City of Raleigh, Mr. Bowers was a consultant and Principal with the firm of Phillips Preiss Shapiro Associates in New York City.
 He has a Masters in Regional Planning from UNC-Chapel Hill and a BS in Physics from NC State University.
 He holds a certification from the American Institute of Certified Planners and is a licensed Professional Planner in the State of New Jersey.

 , Clarion Associates